22

 Polymorphism is an important feature in Java that allows methods to do various tasks depending on the object that invokes them.
 In the word Polymorphism, "Poly" stands for many, and "Morph" stands for forms, thus, it means many forms.
 Polymorphism is divided into two subtypes compile-time polymorphism and run-time polymorphism.
 Compile-time polymorphism is performed through method overloading, and runtime polymorphism in Java is implemented through method overriding.

-In this Java Tutorial, we will explore Polymorphism in Java, including the different types of polymorphism and the difference between method overriding and method overloading.
+In this Java Tutorial, we will explore polymorphism in Java, including the different types of polymorphism and the difference between method overriding and method overloading.
+Let's see first what is polymorphism in Java.

 Read More: Best Java Developer Roadmap 2024